22940dev/hugo-frameview/content/likes.md

 > To attain knowledge, add things everyday.
 To attain wisdom, remove things every day.

-> When you get the message, hang up the phone.
+> Psychedelic experience is only a glimpse of genuine mystical insight, but a glimpse which can be matured and deepened by the various ways of meditation in which drugs are no longer necessary or useful.
+If you get the message, hang up the phone.
+For psychedelic drugs are simply instruments, like microscopes, telescopes, and telephones.
+The biologist does not sit with eye permanently glued to the microscope, he goes away and works on what he has seen...

 > Mistakes are the portals of discovery.